 But, if I may say so myself, we wasted it well.
 We got to the airport early, bought ourselves tickets to The Avengers: Infinity War, which was just released on the very day, and watched that on IMAX 3D.
 It was HKD120 (RM60), inclusive of the glasses, but one of the highlights of the trip.

 I’m sorry to keep going back to how rude Hong Kong people are, but they were.
-On the flight back, a child kept kicking the back of my seat.
-Requested the mother to keep an eye on the child.
+On the flight back, a child kept kicking the back of my seat, so I told the mother to keep an eye on the child.
 She looked angry, replied back something in Cantonese (no idea what, but angry tone), then let her child continue kicking my seat for the remaining 2 hours.

 I was so happy to be back in Malaysia.
 People are so much more kinder here.
 I won’t take that for granted anymore.